sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 deviation /openconfig-module/openconfig-container[/openconfig-leaf] {

 deviate add {
-sonic-ext:user-role-priv "Operation1: role1, role2,  !role3; Operation2: role1, Role2";
+sonic-ext:user-role-priv "Operation1: Role1, Role2, !Role3; Operation2: Role1, Role2";
 }
 }

-- The Operation1 and Operation2 are the operations like rpc, read or write.
+- The Operation1 and Operation2 are the operations like rpc or write.
 - Role1, Role2 and Role3 are the rolenames like netadmin, secadmin and operator.
 - The ! denotes that the role is denied for the xpath.
 If ! is not mentioned, then the role is permited for the xpath.
 - Permit and Deny are the accessTypes.